awsdocs/amazon-ecs-developer-guide/doc_source/secrets-app-secrets-manager.md

 Review the following considerations before securing sensitive data in Secrets Manager\.
 + Only secrets that store text data, which are secrets created with the `SecretString` parameter of the [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html) API, are supported\.
 Secrets that store binary data, which are secrets created with the SecretBinary parameter of the [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html) API are not supported\.
 + Use interface VPC endpoints to enhance security controls\.
 You must create the interface VPC endpoints for Secrets Manager\.
-For information about the VPC endpoint, see [Using Secrets Manager with VPC Endpoints](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html) in the *AWS Secrets Manager User Guide*\.
+For information about the VPC endpoint, see [Create VPC endpoints](https://docs.aws.amazon.com/secretsmanager/latest/userguide/setup-create-vpc.html) in the *AWS Secrets Manager User Guide*\.
 + The VPC your task uses must use DNS resolution\.

 ## Required IAM permissions<a name="secrets-app-secrets-manager-iam"></a>